bbe2/portfolio/README.md

 Thank you for your time learning about my substance! ~brianh
 • this page => NEW! multimedia asset descriptions and styleguides

 ----------
-NEW side project
+**NEW project**
+expected completion by March 2023
 • Carefully curated and consolidated style guides to help those I tutor
 • and others seeking to build scientific writing basics.